software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 *** Failed!
 Falsifiable (after 22 tests):
 SetInt {unSetInt = {-21,-19,-18,-14,-11,-7,-4,2,8,9,10,15,18}}

-It is nice to know that the test fails, however now I have to work through 13 cases to find out which one is equal to 9 and thus causing the crash.
+It is nice to know that the test fails, however now I have to work through 13 cases to find out which one is causing the crash.

 What `shrink` does is reduce your search space of failures by shinking the result to the smallest possible failure.

-In order to shrink our SetInt I will unwrap the Set Int, pull out the list, using a helper method set2list, perform the default shrink on the list, which will create a list of possible shrink outcomes, I will then convert all these outcomes back into `SetInt`'s my mapping `(SetInt . list2set)` over the results.
+In order to shrink our SetInt I will unwrap the `Set Int`, pull out the list, using a helper method `set2list`, perform the default `shrink` on the list, which will create a list of possible shrink outcomes, I will then convert all these outcomes back into `SetInt`'s by mapping `(SetInt . list2set)` over the results.

 ````haskell
 instance Arbitrary SetInt where